Can-Fite BioPharma ($CANF) Stock Hub: FDA/EMA Phase III Status, Namodenoson and Piclidenoson

 Trading implication

 In $CANF, good clinical news can trigger sharp upside, but financing history can quickly become the ceiling.
-Any serious stock hub must treat dilution as part of the thesis, not as a footnote.
+Dilution belongs in the core thesis, not in a footnote.

 13Analyst coverage and market expectations